 So what should you do?

 The benefits of exercise go far beyond the effects on the body; exercise primes your brain to learn and sharpens attention, processing speed, and memory.
 So, the next time you need a brain boost, instead of making another pot of coffee, try a quick jog around the block.
+We want you to stay healthy while studying.

 Do you like what you’ve read?
 Please click the links to share with friends who would also benefit from learning more about how exercise is good for the brain and for learning.